 Below is a video demonstrating the “Outside-Around” move, also making a 5-loop braid

 The “inside-through” move is basically identical to V-fell finger-held loop braiding.
 But there is no equivalent to the kute-uchi “outside-around” move in traditional fingerloop braiding.

-New note—I just used “bare loops” in these videos.
-If you use kute (handles) to hold the loops, it will be easier to control the loops and to keep track of their order.
-Kute are not hard to make, see these ideas from Joy Boutrup and Maskako Kinoshita. (click link, then scroll down to the footnotes on that page.)
-I didn’t use kute for any of the braids in the photo below, but I think silk might be very difficult to use without kute.
+Note – I just used “bare” loops in these videos.
+Thicker yarn will be easier to handle.
+Or you can use kute (handles) to hold the loops, this will make it easier to keep track of their order.
+Kute are not hard to make, see these ideas from Joy Boutrup and Maskako Kinoshita. (click link, then scroll down the footnotes on that page.)
+I didn’t use kute for any of the cotton and linen braids in the photo below, but I gather that fine silk would be very difficult to use without kute.